tud-hri/joan/docs/setup-carla-windows.md

 * __[CMake](https://cmake.org/download/)__: A small software package to make the CARLA build can compile C-code.
 Please follow the link, scroll down and download the "Windows win64-x64 Installer" (there is no need to download the source).
 When installing select the option "Add CMake to the system `PATH` for all users"
 * __[git](https://git-scm.com/download/win)__: Ensures version control of both the python software and CARLA64-bit Git for Windows Setup.
 Please follow the link and download the "64-bit Git for Windows Setup.".
 During installation you can keep all the default settings but especially make sure to select the (default) option "Use Git from the Windows command prompt".
 * __[Make](http://gnuwin32.sourceforge.net/packages/make.htm)__: Generates the executables.
 Please follow the link and download the "Complete package, except sources" setup.
-Install it and after installing add the binary folder (C:\Program Files (x86)\GnuWin32\bin by default) the the system `PATH` variable. follow the link in the info box below if you're not sure how to do_while_running this.
+Install it and after installing add the binary folder (C:\Program Files (x86)\GnuWin32\bin by default) the the system `PATH` variable. follow the link in the info box below if you're not sure how to do this.
 * __[PowerShell 5.0 or newer](https://www.microsoft.com/en-us/download/details.aspx?id=54616)__: If you have Windows 10, it already includes this.
 If however you are still using Windows 7, you need to update PowerShell to version 5.0 or newer to be able to use out-of-the-box build scripts provided with carla.
 Follow steps 1 to 3 [here](https://www.csoonline.com/article/3343048/how-to-install-powershell-5-on-windows-7.html)

 !!!
 Important
     When you already have installed versions of the above mentioned software please make sure that the bin folders are added to the system's `PATH` variable!
-If you don't know how to do_while_running so, check ['Adding to System Variables'](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/){target=_blank}.
+If you don't know how to do so, check ['Adding to System Variables'](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/){target="_blank"}.

 ### Visual Studio 2017